frankwang95/frankwang95.github.io/_posts/2023-09-30-september-snippits.md

 - The Idiot - Elif Batuman
 - Small Things Like These - Claire Keegan \
   *Simple, short, and beautiful.*
-- They say that time assages - Emily Dickenson
+- They say that time assuages - Emily Dickinson
 - When the heart - Michael Leunig
 - Suicide's note - Langston Hughes
 - Friendship for a season - Ruth Irwin